Reinforced Latent Reasoning for LLM-based Recommendation: Experiments

 \subsubsection{Comparison with the Original GRPO}

-We also compare our modified GRPO with the original GRPO, which relies on generating complete answers for reward computation for group sampling, to evaluate its effectiveness.
+We also compare our LR-GRPO with the original GRPO, which relies on generating complete answers for reward computation for group sampling, to evaluate its effectiveness.
 To improve training efficiency, we propose using the model’s perplexity (PPL) on the ground-truth answer as a proxy for the reward.
 This yields a continuous reward signal and motivates adjustments to the advantage computation.
-To assess the impact of these modifications, we implement a variant of our method using the original GRPO to implement the RL.
+To assess the impact of these modifications, we implement a variant of our method using the original GRPO.
 The comparison results on the CDs dataset are shown in Figure~\ref{fig:grpo}, with additional results and implementation details provided in Appendix~\ref{appendix:grpo}.
-In terms of performance, our method achieves results comparable to the variant using original GRPO—slightly outperforming it on the CDs dataset while performing slightly worse on the Toys dataset (see Appendix~\ref{appendix:grpo}).
-In terms of training efficiency, our method is significantly faster, reducing the training cost to approximately 1/5 of that of the original GRPO-based method.
-These findings validate the rationale and effectiveness of our proposed modifications.
+In terms of performance, our method achieves results comparable to the variant using original GRPO—slightly outperforming it on CDs while performing slightly worse on Toys (see Appendix~\ref{appendix:grpo}).
+In terms of training efficiency, our method is significantly faster, reducing the training cost to approximately 1/4 of that of the original GRPO.
+These findings validate the rationale of our modifications.